 COVID-19 Requirements: The successful applicant(s) will be required to comply with Environmental, Safety and Health (ES&H) requirements of the hosting facility, including but not limited to, COVID-19 requirements (e.g. facial covering, physical distancing, testing, vaccination).

 Citizenship Requirements: This opportunity is available to U.S. citizens, Lawful Permanent Residents (LPR), and foreign nationals.
 Non-U.S. citizen applicants should refer to the Guidelines for Non-U.S. Citizens Details page of the program website for information about the valid immigration statuses that are acceptable for program participation.

 ORISE Information: This program, administered by ORAU through its contract with the U.S. Department of Energy (DOE) to manage the Oak Ridge Institute for Science and Education (ORISE), was established through an interagency agreement between DOE and USFS.
 Participants do not become employees of USDA, USFS, DOE or the program administrator, and there are no employment-related benefits.
 Proof of health insurance is required for participation in this program.
 Health insurance can be obtained through ORISE.

 Questions: Please visit our Program Website.
 After reading, if you have additional questions about the application process please email USForestService@orise.orau.gov and include the reference code for this opportunity.

-The qualified candidate should have received a doctoral degree in one of the relevant fields, or be currently pursuing the degree with completion by June 18, 2021.
+The qualified candidate should have received a master's degree in one of the relevant fields, or be currently pursuing the degree with completion by the start of their appointment.
 Degree must have been received within the past five years.